Preprocessing

 Denoising

-In cases where you don't have access to raw frames, or you want to save memory, or want to save time, you can denoise your full tomograms directly using easymode denoise, our pretrained noise2noise model.
+In cases where you don't have access to raw frames, or you want to save memory, or want to save time, you can denoise your full tomograms directly using easymode denoise, our noise2noise model pretrained on data from 43 distinct sources.

 easymode denoise --data warp_tiltseries/reconstruction --output warp_tiltseries/reconstruction/denoised --mode direct --method n2n --gpu 0,1,2,3